-Any fund-raising activity conducted by any such organization using District OR-1 Public Schools' facilities or using the District's name in solicitation of donations must have prior administrative approval.
+Any fund-raising activity conducted by any such organization using District OR-1 Public Schools' facilities or using the District's name in solicitation of donations must have prior approval of the District OR-1 Board of Education.
 If the request is approved, the organization shall include a statement that the District OR-1 Public Schools is not endorsing the organization or campaign and has no affiliation with the event.